What was LA before the Dodgers? Before the film industry? Before the orange groves?

 Until 1849, “Los Angeles” was a small, quiet community of natives, scattered rancheros, and in-town tradespeople.
 They referred to themselves as Californios, an isolated, comfortable people.
 Then came gold — and fortune hunters from around the world — and Americans.

 At that moment, Eugenio Plummer was born.
 His half-Mexican, half-Irish mother had inherited a large piece of the pueblo, and he grew up to be a proud ranchero.
-Famous for lusty tall tales, he defended his fellow Californios as the Americans set up their courts and took away their land.
+Famous for lusty tall tales, he defended his fellow Californios as the Americans set up their courts and took away the land.

 Señor Plummer’s Final Fiesta takes place near the end of Don Eugenio’s life, in the early 1940s, when the 90-year-old Don’s tales and reminiscences are gathered into a book.
 We are guests at the publication party, as the proud editor presents a slide show.

 But then Californio magic begins to work.
 Don Eugenio (a lifesize puppet brought to life by four masked artists) arises from his deathbed and takes the stage.
 His family members (live actors) appear, inviting us to choose one of them as our guide, and before we know it we’re whirled into the past, which awaits in the interior of the hacienda.
 (Miraculously, it still stands, in the middle of West Hollywood’s Plummer Park.)